Sun Yee On

-Sun Yee On (新義安 (san^{1} ji^{6} on^{1})), or the New Righteousness and Peace Commercial and Industrial Guild, is one of the leading triads in Hong Kong and China.
+Sun Yee On (新義安 (san^{1} ji^{6} on^{1})) is one of the leading triads in Hong Kong and mainland China.
 It has more than 25,000 members worldwide.

 It is also believed to be active in the UK, the United States, France, and Belgium.

 History

 Map of countries with branches or operations of Sun Yee On reported by law enforcement or in the news.

 Sun Yee On was founded by Heung Chin, originally from Teochew (Chaozhou), in 1919.
 Yee On (義安 (ji^{6} on^{1})) is a historical name for Chaozhou.
 Mainly through ethnic Chinese diaspora, it is thought to extend to the United States, Canada, Thailand, Australia, South Africa and Central America.
 Chin was deported to Taiwan in the early 1950s.
 His eldest son, Heung Wah-yim, who ostensibly worked as a law clerk, allegedly took over Sun Yee On in his place.
 The triad is also noted as being founded by "Teochew and Hokkien immigrants" to Hong Kong.